miller-william/lane-defender/README.md

 [![Deploy](https://img.shields.io/badge/Play-Online-blue)](https://miller-william.github.io/lane-defender/)

-A pixel art tower defense game where you defend against waves of enemies using water-based attacks!
+A pixel art tower defense game where you defend against waves of pollutants to save the river!

 ![Main Menu](assets/menu.png)

 ## 🎮 Game Concept

-River Revival is a vertical shooter/tower defense game with a unique water theme.
-Players control a defender who shoots water droplets at incoming enemies, with the goal of protecting the environment from pollution and waste.
+River Revival is a vertical shooter/tower defense game with a unique theme.
+Players control a laser wielding fish who shoots at incoming pollutants, with the goal of protecting the river.

 ## 🌊 Features